Topology Learning for Heterogeneous Decentralized Federated Learning over Unreliable D2D Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the growth of mobile devices in wireless networks, federated learning (FL) has emerged as a promising solution of distributed edge learning, as it ensures user privacy~\cite{10319759,9944162}.
-This paper specifically focuses on the decentralized federated learning (DFL) system deployed on device-to-device (D2D) networks.
+\IEEEPARstart{W}{ith} the growth of mobile devices and edge computing techniques in wireless networks, and the rapid development of deep learning technology in mobile communication~\cite{DBLP:conf/icc/JiL23,DBLP:journals/vtm/XiongZNDWW19,xiong2018mobile}, federated learning (FL) has emerged as a promising solution of distributed edge learning, as it ensures user privacy~\cite{10319759,9944162}.
+This paper specifically focuses on the decentralized federated learning (DFL) deployed on device-to-device (D2D) networks.
 In this system, devices solely exchange parameters with neighboring nodes based on a specific communication topology to facilitate collaborative training, eliminating the need for a central server.
-Therefore, DFL mitigates the risk of system vulnerability to failures caused by communication bottlenecks at the server~\cite{DBLP:journals/jstsp/YeLL22,wu2022joint}.
+Therefore, DFL mitigates the risk of system vulnerability to failures caused by communication bottlenecks at the server~\cite{DBLP:journals/jstsp/YeLL22,DBLP:journals/tnsm/WuWL23}.

 However, DFL encounters several challenges in the training of models.
-One key issue in DFL is to tackle with data heterogeneity since edge devices often collect data from distinct areas, leading to serious variations in data distributions~\cite{chen2023exploring,DBLP:conf/aistats/BarsBTLK23}.
+One key issue in DFL is to tackle with data heterogeneity since edge devices often need to collect data from distinct areas to carry out intelligent tasks~\cite{DBLP:conf/sensys/JiX022,DBLP:journals/tccn/XiongZLKNLM21,yan2023convergence}, which leads to serious variations in data distributions~\cite{chen2023exploring,DBLP:conf/aistats/BarsBTLK23,DBLP:journals/tcc/ZengLYZLLN23}.
 Another serious challenge in DFL is the transmission outages caused by the User Datagram Protocol (UDP) widely used in D2D networks.
-Usually, DFL deployed in D2D networks faces the bottleneck of limited communication resources~\cite{DBLP:journals/tsipn/LiuCZ22}, often relying on the lightweight UDP~\cite{DBLP:journals/jstsp/YeLL22,wu2022joint}.
-However, the use of UDP compromises reliability, resulting in transmission outages and package errors in inter-device communication~\cite{DBLP:journals/jstsp/YeLL22,wu2022joint,yan2023performance}.
+Usually, DFL deployed in D2D networks faces the bottleneck of limited communication resources~\cite{DBLP:journals/tsipn/LiuCZ22}, often relying on the lightweight UDP~\cite{DBLP:journals/jstsp/YeLL22,DBLP:journals/tnsm/WuWL23}.
+However, the use of UDP compromises reliability, resulting in transmission outages and package errors in inter-device communication~\cite{DBLP:journals/jstsp/YeLL22,DBLP:journals/tnsm/WuWL23,yan2023performance}.
 Consequently, parameters shared by DFL clients are affected by both data heterogeneity and unreliable D2D links, further deteriorating the convergence and performance of DFL.